freemanfinicum/freemanfinicum.github.io/README.md

 # freemanfinicum.github.io

-Welcome Everyone :)
+Welcome Everyone to the Crypto-Currencies Open your free Account Links Webpage :)

 I Am called Edward Freeman Reidhead and I Am creating Financial Independence in my life here and now.
-I invite everyone to take full responsibilty for their personal finances and create the own Bitcoin/crypto-currency accounts now via the links below.
+I invite everyone to take full responsibilty for their personal finances and create their own Bitcoin/crypto-currency accounts now via the links below.
 Anyone can develop financial sovereignty and independence in their lives via crypto-currencies.
-I find that using a couple of accounts works best for me, this allows people to practice completing "deposits" and "withdrawals" of Bitcoin (BTC) and other crypto-currencies.
-At this time, I am personally available for questions on Bitcoin and other crypto-currencies.
+I find that using a couple of accounts works best for me, this allows me to practice completing "deposits" and "withdrawals" of Bitcoin (BTC) and other crypto-currencies.
+At this point in time, I am personally available for questions on Bitcoin and other crypto-currencies.
 I choose to be completely responsible for my personal finances... and you can also.

 <a href="https://coinmarketcap.com/all/views/all/" target="_blank">Analyze and study Crypto-Currency Markets</a>